And we also have something cool – a bra size calculator!

 What matters, is that you as a sewer know this distinction.
 Because this is what you tweak and make the bra fit YOU, YOUR body.
 You measure the girth, you somehow measure the breast volume (through trial and error made bras, or BCD or horizontal diameter), and … you measure the wire against your body!
 Three things to measure.
 Each one measures differently.

 And this is where things get confusing.
 How do you measure the wire?
 Is this shape good for me?
 The bra sizing is already overwhelming.
 Throw in the “measure your wire“, and the poor beginner is lost.

 This is why we made the decision to drop out the wire measuring (which in itself has a cannonade of rules) and work with simple measurements.
 Have the soft tape in hand and … go!

 Is Maya Bra sizing changing?

 About our bra size calculator

 To help you even more, besides the bra size, the calculator tells you the wire size that works for that bra size.
-If you’ve never made a bra, or was confused what wire size to start with, this will help you.
+If you’ve never made a bra or were confused about what wire size to start with, this will help you.
 But remember, you need to measure the wire to your body.
-Later you adjust the pattern to YOUR wire like increasing the length underarm, or lowering the bridge.
+Later you adjust the pattern to YOUR wire like increasing the length underarm or lowering the bridge.
 The wire charts we work with can still be downloaded.
 On the Bra Sizing page, there’s a button to get you to the charts in case you want to compare your wire.